rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 Where variables are:

-  * **INTERNAL_ACCOUNT_OBJECT**: Ethers V5 Wallet object.
+  * **INTERNAL_ACCOUNT_OBJECT**: [Ethers V5 Wallet](https://docs.ethers.org/v5/api/signer/#Wallet) object.

 ### Relay Transaction

-To relay transactions we need to have a smart wallet already deployed, the deployment process and definition of a smart wallet can be found [Smart Wallet](/guides/rif-relay/smart-wallets).
+To relay transactions we need a smart wallet already deployed, the deployment process and definition of a smart wallet can be found [Smart Wallet](/guides/rif-relay/smart-wallets).

 The steps that we must follow are: